-Pursuant to State Statue 70-2005, enacted in 2009, Southern Public Power District must publish an annual net metering report.
+Pursuant to State Statue 70-2005, Southern Public Power District must publish an annual net metering report.
 Net metering is available to customers who install renewable fuel generators such as solar, wind, hydro or biomass sources and operate the generator in parallel with Southern Public Power District’s electrical system.

 Southern Public Power District

 - The total estimated rated generating capacity of qualified facilities is 446 kW.

 - The total estimated net kilowatt-hours received from customer-generators is 345,572.